 From the second week of April (occasionally a bit earlier) you can also see the holly blue, which has a deep blue upperwing and a pale blue underwing with spots.
 It is the only blue butterfly at this time of year and often can be found circling around and landing on ivy and holly (on which it lays its eggs) or other shrubs.
 Females have a large black border to their upperwings while males have a very thin one at their wing tip.
 In flight both can look almost silver.

-Equally hard to spot unless you see one in flight is the green hairstreak, a tiny butterfly with brown upperwings and a bright green underwing that is perfectly camouflaged against the downland shrubs it likes to perch on, always with its wings closed.
+All of these are hard to spot unless you are looking carefully, and the same is true of the green hairstreak, a tiny butterfly with brown upperwings and a bright green underwing that is perfectly camouflaged against the downland shrubs it likes to perch on, always with its wings closed.
+Your best chance of seeing one is to spot one in flight, when they look brown, and then follow it to a perch, often on a nearby hawthorn bush.

 Once the colony is established - usually sometime in May - there are workers to do the food gathering and the bumble bee queen spends the rest of her life underground, churning out larvae.
 So you might say that in April they get their little bit of freedom before the hard work begins - though really, I suppose, this is the hard work, the most critical part of their life.